Huanshere/VideoLingo/README.md

 ## 🌟 Project Introduction

-VideoLingo is an all-in-one video translation and localization dubbing tool, aimed at generating Netflix-quality subtitles, eliminating stiff machine translations and multi-line subtitles, while also adding high-quality dubbing.
-It enables knowledge sharing across language barriers worldwide.
-Through an intuitive Streamlit web interface, you can complete the entire process from video link to embedded high-quality bilingual subtitles and even dubbing with just a few clicks, easily creating Netflix-quality localized videos.
+VideoLingo is an all-in-one video translation and localization tool that generates Netflix-quality subtitles, eliminates awkward translations and multi-line captions, and provides high-quality dubbing.
+With a simple Streamlit interface, users can effortlessly transform video links into localized content with bilingual subtitles and professional dubbing in just a few clicks..

 Key features and functionalities:
 - 🎥 Uses yt-dlp to download videos from YouTube links